 - one way flights.
 In the above example, I found one airline to provide an open jaw flight.
 For many trips, I use different airlines for each flight, booking a one-way flight with one carrier, then the return flight with another airline.

 - smaller airports.
-Renting a car from a smaller location and returning to a larger location generally costs less.
+Renting a car at a smaller airport and returning to a larger location generally costs less.
 Sometimes the opposite, though, so check both.

 - off-airport car rentals.
 Lower car rental rates might be available from downtown, neighborhood, or other off-airport locations.
 Here are some other car rental strategies.